ethereum/homestead-guide/source/developing-on-ethereum/dapp-development.rst

 Creating the geth Command
 --------------------------------------------------------------------------------

-After you have created your custom genesis block JSON file and created a directory for your chain to go into, type the following command into your console that has access to geth:
+After you have created your custom genesis block JSON file and created a directory for your blockchain data, type the following command into your console that has access to geth:

 .. code-block:: Console

   geth --identity "MyNodeName" --genesis /path/to/CustomGenesis.json --rpc --rpcport "8080" --rpccorsdomain "*" --datadir "C:\chains\TestChain1" --port "30303" --nodiscover --rpcapi "db,eth,net,web3" --networkid 1999 console

+**Note:** Please change the flags to match your custom settings.

 You will need to start your geth instance with your custom chain command every time you want to access your custom chain.
 If you just type "geth" in your console, it will not remember all of the flags you have set.
-Different operating systems have ways to make this easier.
-Check out this page NEED LINK HERE for other geth console commands that may be applicable to your network set-up and situation.

 Pre-Allocating Ether to Your Account
 --------------------------------------------------------------------------------

 A difficulty of "0x400" allows you to mine Ether very quickly on your private testnet chain.
 If you create your chain and start mining, you should have hundreds of Ether in a matter of minutes which is way more than enough to test transactions on your network.
 If you would still like to pre-allocate Ether to your account, you will need to:

 1. Create a new Ethereum account after you create your private chain
 2. Copy your new account address
 3. Add the following command to your Custom_Genesis.json file: